OctopusDeploy/docs/docs/approvals/service-now/index.md

 Once you have received your feature-enabled license, you can install it by navigating to **{{Configuration, License}}**.

-An enabled license will include a block similar to the below:
+An enabled license will include a block similar to below:

 ```xml
 <Features>